socialally/zephyr/README.md

 * `main`: An alternative main function (factory).
 * `plugin`: Override the default plugin function.
 * `hooks`: Array of functions invoked as constructor hooks.
+* `field`: String name of field for plugin function.

 ## Plugins